-ADVISORIES: Psychology 2.
-Eligibility for English 125 or 126.
+ADVISORY: Psychology 2 or 2H, and Eligibility for English 1A.
 This course introduces the scientific study of psychopathology and atypical behaviors, broadly defined.
 Students investigate abnormal behavior from a variety of perspectives including biological, psychological, and sociocultural approaches.
-An integrative survey of theory and research in abnormal behavior, and intervention and prevention strategies for psychological disorders are also introduced.
+An integrative survey of theory and research in abnormal behavior, including intervention and prevention strategies for psychological disorders.
 (A, CSU-GE, UC, I) (C-ID PSY 120)